600apples/dafi/docs/getting-started.md

 <hr>

-#### Bidirectional communication
+### Another example with bidirectional communication

 At this moment we considered only `consumer` to `publisher` communication.
 In other words only `consumer` triggered remote callbacks.

-Lets modify `publisher.py` and `consumer.py` so that each of these processes registers a callback and triggers a callback from a neighboring process.
+Lets modify `publisher.py` and `consumer.py` so that each of these processes registers a callback and triggers a callback from other process.

 For example lets keep `sum_of_two_numbers` callback in `publisher.py` but create new function `consumer_time` in `consumer.py`.
  `consumer_time` should just return current UTC timestamp of consumer process.